California's SB 1383 in Madera County's designated zones began July 1, 2025

 The rate for commercial organics collection in the SB1383 zone starts at

-$76.39 per month for a 96 gallon cart that is collected on a weekly basis.
-Commercial service rates will vary depending on the amount of organic material you produce and the size of the collection container your business needs.
+$76.51 per month for a 64 or 96 gallon cart that is collected on a weekly basis.

 2. Self-hauling source separated organic waste to a community composting site, e.g. Fairmead Landfill or the North Fork Transfer Station.